 Regarding Trump’s caustic and divisive personality: Everyone I know agrees that president Trump is an appalling messenger for the conservative platform.
 No one defends his abrasive temperament or questionable character.
 The pro-lifers I’ve talked with are not voting for the man, but for the conservative principles of limited federal government, personal responsibility, free enterprise, religious liberty, and a strong national defense, as well as standing for the lives of the preborn.

 It’s been said the presidential election is not a personality contest; conservatives can dismiss Donald Trump (a temporary resident of the White House) and think long-term.
 I know people who don’t particularly care for Joe Biden, but are voting for him anyway because they support the Democratic party’s agenda.
 Voting for the platform is not an absurd or unreasonable way to vote.
-It’s the best we can do when neither candidate is text-book perfect.
+It’s the best we can do when we don’t care for either candidate.

 This is a crazy and bizarre election year, and it would help if we could extend political grace to one another.